ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 The way sequences are mapped into integers consists of first using a tokenizer to map text to sequences of tokens (default tokenization is done by splitting on spaces).
 Next, a dictionary is constructed which maps each unique token to its frequency in the dataset column.
-Tokens are ranked by frequency and a sequential integer ID is assigned from the most frequent to the most rare (with 0 being assigned to `<PAD>` used for padding and 1 assigned to `<UNK>` item).
+Tokens are ranked by frequency and a sequential integer ID is assigned from the most frequent to the most rare.
+Ludwig uses `<PAD>`, `<UNK>`, `<SOS>`, and `<EOS>` special symbols for padding, unknown, start, and end, consistent with common NLP deep learning practices.
+Special symbols can also be set manually in the preprocessing config.
 The column name is added to the JSON file, with an associated dictionary containing

 1. the mapping from integer to string (`idx2str`)